vikingeducation/project_tdd_minesweeper/pseudocode.md

           Loop until the player enters a valid coordinate [Player] If cell is unflagged
             Set the cell as flagged [Cell]
-            Decrease remaining flags by 1 [Game]
+            Decrease remaining flags by 1 [Board]
           Else
             Set the cell as uncleared [Cell]
-            Increase remaining flags by 1 [Game]
+            Increase remaining flags by 1 [Board]
         Display the current game board [View]

       If the user chooses to reset